-Regular full-time employees who have successfully completed the introductory period are entitled to paid time off for personal illness or illness of an immediate family member.
-Paid time off is based upon the employee's length of service at the University.
+Regular full-time employees who have successfully completed the introductory period are entitled to paid sick leave for personal illness or illness of an immediate family member.
+Paid sick leave is calculated based on the usual five-day work week.
+Sick leave is based upon the employee’s length of service at the University.
 Sick days are earned on a fiscal year basis, i.e., July 1 to June 30, and days that remain unused at the end of a fiscal year are carried forward into the short-term disability bank.
 Sick day benefits are as follows:

-Fiscal years service Number of sick days each year
+Fiscal years of service Number of sick days each year

 less than 1 year 1 day for every two months

 after 1 year 10 days

 Regular part-time employees are allotted sick days using the following formula:

 × sick days for full time employee in that classification and years of service

 When an employee takes more than four consecutive days of sick leave, a health care provider’s certificate is required.
 Such certificate should provide the nature of the illness, the expected duration of the illness or recuperation period, the date on which the employee may return to work, and the health care provider’s signature.

 In addition, an employee out of work for more than four consecutive days due to an illness or injury must present a health care provider’s certificate stating that the employee is released to return to work.
 Any restrictions on work must be noted on the form.
 Where appropriate, the University will attempt to provide reasonable accommodations that enable the employee to perform the essential job functions of the position.

 The University reserves the right to withhold payment of wages for sick days if the provider’s certificate is not submitted within two (2) business days after the employee returns to work.